Positive Modal Logic Beyond Distributivity: Conclusion

-There are many intriguing avenues for further research, some of which we list below. \begin{description} \item[Algebraic characterisation of the double filter completion.]
-As noted at the end of Section~\ref{subsec:completion}, it is not yet know if and how we can characterise the double filter extension algebraically.
-While it follows from the definition that it is compact, it seems likely that the double filter completion is only ``half dense.'' \item[Finite model property.]
-While it is easy to derive the finite model property for positive (non-distributive) logic, the same result for the modal extension presented in this paper appears to be non-trivial. \item[Relation to ortho(modular) lattices.]
-Ortholattices and orthomodular lattices provide other interesting classes of (not necessarily distributive) lattices with operators.
+There are many intriguing avenues for further research, some of which we list below. \begin{description} \item[Finite model property.]
+While it is easy to derive the finite model property for weak positive logic, the same result for the modal extension presented in this paper appears to be non-trivial. \item[Relation to ortho(modular) lattices.]
+Ortholattices and orthomodular lattices provide other interesting classes of lattices with operators.
 However, in ortholattices the orthocomplement is turning joins into meets.
 Duality for these structures has been discussed by Goldblatt \cite{Gol74,Gol75} and Bimbo \cite{Bimbo07}.
-In \cite[Chapter~6]{Dmi21} a duality developed in this paper is extended to modal operators that turn joins into meets.
-These are called $\nabla$-algebras there.
-Recently modal ortholattices have been studied in \cite{HM22}.
-We leave it an an interesting open problem to see whether the Sahlqvist correspondence and canonicity results of this paper can be extended to $\nabla$-algebras.
+In \cite[Chapter~6]{Dmi21} the duality for lattices is extended to account for a modal operators that turn joins into meets.
+Recently modal ortholattices have been studied in~\cite{HM22}.
+We leave it an an interesting open problem to see whether the preservation and correspondence results of this paper can be extended to this setting.
 It is also open whether these technique could be extended to orthomodular lattices \cite{kal83}.
-This is especially interesting as orthomodalur lattices provide algebraic structures of quantum logic \cite{de2014quantum} and therefore these methods could be relevant in the study of quantum logic. \item[Different modalities.]
-Yet another question is what other modal extensions of positive (non-distributive) logic we can define.
+This is especially interesting as orthomodalur lattices provide algebraic structures of quantum logic \cite{de2014quantum}, so these methods could be relevant in the study of quantum logic. \item[Different modalities.]
+Yet another question is what other modal extensions of weak positive logic we can define.
 In particular, it would be interesting to define a form of neighbourhood semantics based on the L-frames used in this paper and investigate the behaviour of the resulting modalities. \end{description}

+{\it Acknowledgements} We are very grateful to the referee for many significant comments, deep insights, and pointers to the literature that made us rethink and improve on a number of important components of this work.